-17/04/2020 by mbaprepcoach 0 Comments
+16/01/2021 by MBA Prep Coach 0 Comments

-Round 3 MBA apps vs. January Intake
+Round 3 MBA Apps vs. January Intake

-January intake might save the day
+B-school plan a bit off track?
+January intake might save the day!

-You’re probably wondering if applying for January intake gives you an advantage.
+You’re probably wondering if applying for Columbia’s J-term gives you an advantage.
 There are mixed reviews.
 However, make no mistake about it, Career Services cares about their placement statistics because it factors into rankings.
 If you don’t need an internship and already have experience in your desired industry, you 1) definitely won’t be dragging down their internship placement stats, and 2) seem more likely to have commanded a full-time job offer by graduation.

 - NYU-Stern also offers J-term intake for part-time students (Early 2/15, 1st 4/1, 2nd 5/15).

 - In Canada, Ivey (R2 4/21, R3 7/12, R3 9/20) offers January intake for a March start – target the April Round 2.

 - In Europe, INSEAD (R1 3/5, R2 4/23, R3 6/18), HEC (2/1, 3/1, 4/1, etc monthly), and IMD (R1 2/5, R2 5/1, R3 7/1) offer January intake.
 I highly encourage you to go for R1 or R2 for INSEAD.

 Many of these schools have R4 and beyond, so check out my Top Program Deadlines page for a comprehensive list.